 For example, you may classify data into three levels:

-- Public data: This data is available to all users and does not require any special permissions.
+- Public data: This data is available to all users and requires no special permissions.

 - Confidential data: This data is sensitive and should only be accessible to authorized personnel.
 Users who require access to this data should be assigned appropriate permissions based on their roles and responsibilities within the system.

-- Classified data: This data is highly sensitive and should only be accessible to a select group of authorized personnel.
+- Classified data: This data is highly sensitive and should only be accessible to authorized personnel.
 Users who require access to this data should be assigned appropriate permissions based on their roles and responsibilities within the system.

 It is also important to regularly review the privileges matrix to ensure that users’ access levels are still appropriate for the data they are accessing.
-This will help you identify any unnecessary access levels and adjust them accordingly, further enhancing the system’s security.
+This will help you identify and adjust any unnecessary access levels accordingly, further enhancing the system’s security.

 In conclusion, classifying data based on sensitivity and importance is crucial to designing a comprehensive and effective privileges matrix.
 By assigning appropriate permissions to each data level, you can ensure that sensitive data is accessible only to authorized personnel, reducing the risk of unauthorized access and maintaining the system’s security.